dhruvbaldawa/XBlock/doc/guide/javascript.rst

 XBlocks and JavaScript
 #######################

-The following section describes how you
+The following section describes how you . . .

+See:

+* `JavaScript Runtimes`_

 *********************
 JavaScript Runtimes
 *********************

-The application that runs XBlocks uses JavaScript to load the XBlock.
+The application that runs XBlocks uses a JavaScript runtime to load XBlocks.
-Specifically, the JavaScript code loads the XBLock's:
+Specifically, the JavaScript runtime provides the following to XBlocks:

-* Handler
+* The XBlock Handler
-* Children
+* XBlock Children
-* Map of children
+* A map of the XBlock children

 Following is an example JavaScript runtime from the `XBlock SDK`_.